3013216027/network/socket/README.md

-This floder containes some socket C++ code in Linux & Windows
+This floder containes some socket code in Linux & Windows

+- As it's really too compatiable of c/c++, I prefer Java now...
+So the later work would be done with Java